dmitrypol/dmitrypol.github.io/_drafts/redi-search-module.md

 {"db":0,"key":"ft:User/smith*","ttl":-1,"type":"ft_invidx",..}
 {% endhighlight %}

 Now we can run `User.ft_search(keyword: 'active')` or in redis-cli we can do `FT.SEARCH User active`.
 Similar searches can be done by name or email.
+We could search for all users with `gmail` address because RediSearch will index `gmail` as keyword.

 {% highlight ruby %}
 [2,